CARE Advocacy is a free and confidential resource provided by trained mental health staff and advocates.

 - Assist in explaining and connecting you with your reporting options.
 These options include University of Maryland Police Department (UMPD) and community law enforcement as well as the Office of Civil Rights and Sexual Misconduct (OCRSM)

-- Accompany you and act as a support when you attend meetings with law enforcement, OCRSM and the hospital if needed
+- Provide support when you attend meetings with law enforcement and OCRSM if needed

-- Assist you in obtaining a Sexual Assault Forensic Exam (SAFE) at UM Prince George’s Hospital Center or a Sexual Assault Focused Exam at the Health Center (available for all genders)
+- Assist you in obtaining a Sexual Assault Forensic Exam (SAFE) at UM Capital Region Medical Center or a Sexual Assault Focused Exam at the Health Center (available for all genders)

 - Assist you in obtaining a Peace and Protective Order through the courts